alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 * ✅ Followd up with NIHR about CoC ⚠️ will chase again on 14th if no response.
 * ✅ Met to develop the PPIE Theory of Change framework, discussions to continue in the new year.
 * ✅ Started mapping social communities for AutSPACEs ➡️ to reach out and network in the new year
+	* Spreedsheet format for the information capture is ideal.
+	* To convert to .csv and put on GitHub once it's in a state ready to be handed off.
 * ✅ Met with SH and scoped out PPIE sessions for new year
 * ✅ Met with Scriberia artist and provided an updated Design Brief ➡️ ETA  mid Jan 2023
 * 🛑 Eventsforce training (got rescheduled again - will need to watch recording in teh new year as session is scheduled when I'm on leave)